 Review of She Who Waits

 Low Town watches as there is a changing of the guard.
 As political players and institutions jockey for power, Warden sees the writing on the wall and decides to make a play that will see him and the few people he cares about escape before the impending social chaos takes hold.
 Before he can get clear of Low Town, though, he has to set up his rivals, find a way to leverage himself away from the watch of the secret police of Black House, and deal with the sudden reappearance of Albertine, the woman who helped cause his downfall.
-Warden races to secure what he can, but a lifetime of misdeeds has created a long list of enemies who all want to take a shot at a man they sees as older, weaker, and ready to fall.
+Warden rushes to secure what he can, but a lifetime of misdeeds has created a long list of enemies who all want to take a shot at a man they sees as older, weaker, and ready to fall.

 Behind All Things

 As with other books in the Low Town series, Polansky makes sure She Who Waits has a number of elements in its favor.
 Rigus—and Low Town in particular—is an evocative setting of decaying industrialized urban grandeur.
 Standard tropes from crime noir and fantasy stories are twisted until they meet in interesting if not always new ways.
 This setting has remained a primary aspect of intrigue through all books in part because Polansky remains willing to show off different element of it each time.
-By the halfway point of She Who Waits, Low Town has essentially become it own character and perhaps the main draw of the book in the same way that New Crobuzon overwhelms the characters of China Miéville’s Perdido Street Station.
+By the halfway point of She Who Waits, Low Town has essentially become it own character and perhaps the main draw of the book in the same way that overwhelms the characters of China Miéville’s Perdido Street Station.
+New Crobuzon

 Also in the novel’s favor is its pace.
 The book almost never lags as Warden moves from one point to another, determined to come out on top at all costs.
 The gallery of side characters helps keep everything interesting even if they frequently don’t get enough space to become more substantial instead of being just side notes in Warden’s activities.
 The sense of constant motion, however, keeps the reader moving forward through the novel.